uttarashekar/ghc_2020_aws_workshop/README.md

     ?
 Do you want to invoke this function on a recurring schedule?
 No ?
 Do you want to configure Lambda layers for this function?
 No ?
 Do you want to edit the local lambda function now?
+No ?
+Restrict API access No
+    ?
+Do you want to add another path?
+No
-No Successfully added resource createStory locally.
+    Successfully added resource createStory locally.
     ```